 We use a variety of methods to launch our products, enabling us to tailor the launch process to the specific market and the specific product.
-Prior to making a product generally available for purchase in a market, we typically do a promotional offering of the product, such as a preview of the product to our key Sales Leaders in the market, a limited-time offer, or other type of promotion.
-In a limited-time offer, a product is sold for a limited time, often in limited quantities, before being taken off the market for a short period of time, after which the product becomes generally available for purchase in the market.
-We refer to this entire process, beginning with the Sales Leader preview, limited-time offer or other promotion through general availability of the product, as a product launch or our launch process.
+Prior to making a product generally available for purchase, we often do one or more introductory offerings of the product, such as a preview of the product to our Sales Leaders, a limited-time offer, or other product introduction or promotion.
+In some of these offerings, we may sell the product for a limited time, often in limited quantities, and then remove it from the market for a period of time before making it generally available for purchase.
+We refer to this entire process, beginning with the introductory offering through general availability of the product, as a product launch or our launch process.

-Sales Leader previews, limited-time offers and other promotions may generate significant activity and a high level of purchasing, which can result in a higher-than-normal increase in revenue during the quarter and can skew year-over-year and sequential comparisons.
-We believe our product launch process also attracts new people to our business, helping drive growth in our Sales Leaders and Customers through increased consumer trial.
-Please refer to "Risk Factors" for more information on risks related to our product launch process.
+Sales Leader previews, limited-time offers and other product introductions and promotions may generate significant activity and a high level of purchasing, which can result in a higher-than-normal increase in revenue during the quarter and can skew year-over-year and sequential comparisons.
+We believe our product launch process attracts new Customers and Sales Leaders to our business, increases consumer trial and provides important marketing and forecasting information about the products to our company.
+Please refer to Item 1A.
+Risk Factors for more information on risks related to our product launch process.